mmrrqq/redmine-gitlab-migrator/README.md

 After conversion, verify that everything is correct (a copy of the original wiki page is included in the repo, however not added/committed), and then simply push it back to GitLab.

+You may have to rename/copy the homepage to "home.md".

 ### Import git repository